 In addition to the individual expand and collapse buttons, you will now see buttons to expand or collapse all tasks under the root task.

 This button is beneficial when used in conjunction with the Project filter.
-When you are within a portfolio with many projects, the Projects filter on the Gantt interface allows you to quickly access specific projects.
+When you are within a portfolio with many projects, the Projects filter on the Gantt interface allows you to access specific projects quickly.

 The Gantt interface's right-hand portion shows an illustrated version of your task list, and this will be the most significant change that you will notice.
 Bars that run across the timeline represent tasks.
 Diamonds represent milestones.
 The colours used to denote different types of tasks vary.
 Milestones and subtasks are shown in blue colour, while tasks with no further subtasks are coloured green.
 Connection lines represent links between tasks or tasks and milestones.